leonidk03-lgtm/tour-manager-mini-app/replit.md

 **SettingsScreen** - User profile, logout, navigation to TicketPrices and AdminPanel

-**TicketPricesScreen** - Full price list management with add/edit/delete capabilities for tour types and additional services, article number assignment, and seasonal enable/disable toggle (e.g., summer-only or winter-only excursions)
+**TicketPricesScreen** - Full price list management with add/edit/delete capabilities for tour types and additional services, article number assignment for tour types, and seasonal enable/disable toggle (e.g., summer-only or winter-only excursions).
+Additional services do not have article numbers.

+**AddExcursionForm** - Form for creating/editing excursions with tour type selection.
+Only enabled (isEnabled: true) tour types are shown in the picker dropdown.
+The form validates that selected tour type is enabled before allowing save.

 **AdminPanelScreen** - Manage manager accounts (toggle active status, delete managers)